 For personal reasons, the Larsson-Rosenquist Family felt very strongly about this issue.
 Therefore, the Family Larsson-Rosenquist Foundation took over financing of the pilot project in 2016 and actively co-developed it.

 The project received very positive feedback and was, as planned, transferred after five years to the canton’s standard healthcare system.

 For FLRF, the project is now complete.
-FLRF will publish a handbook in mid-2021 that describes the project in detail.
+In August 2021, FLRF published a handbook that describes the project in detail.
 It is intended to support other institutions and cantons in setting up a similar programme.

 Meanwhile, we invite you to learn more about the project and care service from these videos (both in German):

 Interviews on the history and work of the unique pilot